 Lu was also charged for practicing massage without a license, as was Fenjiao Gao of Flushing.
 Gao is in the country illegally, although her immigration status would not be made public, said Ross Feinstein, a spokesman for Immigration and Customs Enforcement, who said the investigation was still ongoing.
 Darien Police told The Times, however, its investigation is closed.

-An examination of this case’s specific details point to potential connections to the international sex trafficking trade (which involves the sexual exploitation of women or children by force, fraud or coercion for financial gain), although police have denied any relationship to this criminal network.
+The case doesn’t end there.
+An examination of details points to potential connections to the international sex trafficking trade, which involves the sexual exploitation of women or children by force, fraud or coercion for financial gain.
+Police have denied any relationship to this criminal network.

 Megan Fowler, communication director for the Polaris Project, a nonprofit working to eliminate sex trafficking and other forms of human slavery, told The Darien Times that Asian sex trafficking networks “are heterogeneous.”